contextCode/Movie_Info_Website/README.md

 ## Features

-- 🎬 Fetch Movies and TV Shows
+- 🎬 Fetch Information about Movies and TV Shows
 - 🔎 Search for Actors and Movies
 - 🎥 Watch Trailers
 - 🔥 Fetch Search History